 What needs to change?

-If something is not working, get to find out why, by engaging the people responsible or the clients.
-If it is bad communication, a technological problem or lack of direction and leadership, identify the cause.
+If something is not working, find out why by engaging the people responsible or the clients.
+If it’s terrible communication, a technological problem, or a lack of direction and leadership, identify the cause.

-After you pinpoint the problems and their causes, you need to seek solutions.
-Most leaders strain to come up with solutions to all problems by themselves, but this may not be the best way.
+After pinpointing the problems and their causes, you need to seek solutions.
+Most leaders strain to come up with solutions to all problems alone, but this may not be the best way.